haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 D : 63 - 66 <br>
 D-: 60 - 62 <br>
 F : below 60

 ## Attendance Policy
-In-person attendance is required and generally expected and for all classes throughout the semester.
+Face-to-face meeting in class is the primary modality of instruction and in-person attendance is required and generally expected for all classes throughout the semester.
+However, absence or remote attendance due to unavoidable reasons will be accommodated.
-However, absence or remote attendance due any unavoidable reasons will be accommodated.
+To facilitate this, lectures/seminars will also be available remotely via synchronous Zoom sessions, and asynchronously via recorded video.
-If you need to miss a class or attend remotely, please inform the instructors in a timely manner via e-mail (if the situation permits).
-To help accommodate unavoidable absences, the lectures/seminars will also be available remotely via synchronous Zoom sessions, and asynchronously via recorded video.
-It it is your responsibility to catch up with the material that you miss using these resources.
-If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact the instructor(s) via e-mail for working out alternate arrangements as soon as the situation permits.
+If you need to miss a class or attend remotely, please inform the instructor in a timely manner (if the situation permits).
+In such cases, it is your responsibility to catch up with the material that you miss using the asynchronously available video recordings.
+If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact the instructor for working out alternative arrangements as soon as the situation permits.
 Note that office hours and the discussion forum are available to assist you as well.